NYCIST/macadmin-tools/README.md

 - **[DetectX Swift](https://sqwarq.com/detectx/)**: A lightweight macOS app for completing on-demand search and troubleshooting tool. that can identify malware, adware, keyloggers, potentially unwanted apps and potentially destabilising apps on a Mac. *VERY* inexpensive [management license](https://sites.fastspring.com/sqwarq/product/detectxswiftmanagement), and can be triggered remotely to complete full system scans.
 - **[Docker](https://www.docker.com/)**: Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 By doing so, thanks to the container, the developer can rest assured that the application will run on any other Linux machine regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code ([https://opensource.com/resources/what-docker](https://opensource.com/resources/what-docker)).
 Great for testing.
   - [podman](https://podman.io/): An alternative to Docker.
+- **[dockutil](https://github.com/kcrawford/dockutil)**: Tool for programmatically configuring Docks.
+Can be used in conjunction with other tools, like [outset](https://github.com/chilcote/outset).
 - **[Jamf Connect](https://www.jamf.com/products/jamf-connect/)**: Additional paid Jamf product born from purchasing the company behind [NoMAD](https://nomad.menu/products/#nomad) and [NoMAD Login](https://nomad.menu/products/#login).
 Allows the use of cloud-identity credentials at the macOS loginwindow.
+- **[munki-rebrand](https://github.com/ox-it/munki-rebrand)**: Scripts to rebrand munki's Managed Software Update center.
+- **[mysides](https://github.com/mosen/mysides)**: Command-line tool for programmatically configuring the Finder sidebar.
 - **[NoMAD](https://nomad.menu/products/#nomad)**: Open-source macOS app to help users bound to Active Directory, its main purpose is to help move your Macs off binding to AD while still getting all of the functionality.
 Keep your users on local accounts and let NoMAD manage their interaction with AD by allowing them to sign in with their AD account to get Kerberos tickets, certificates for 802.1X connections and other functions without having to have a mobile account.
 - **[NoMAD Login](https://nomad.menu/products/#login)**: Open-source macOS companion app to [NoMAD](https://nomad.menu/products/#nomad) for allowing AD logins at the loginwindow without needing to bind to AD.
 - **[offset](https://github.com/aysiu/offset)**: Similar to [outset](https://github.com/chilcote/outset), but automatically processes packages and scripts at logout.
   - Reportedly does not work with macOS Catalina ...
 - **[Outlook-Exchange-Setup](https://github.com/talkingmoose/Outlook-Exchange-Setup-5)**: Script that provides your volume-licensed Outlook for Mac users with automatic setups of their Exchange accounts.
 It works especially well if the Mac is bound to Active Directory.
 - **[outset](https://github.com/chilcote/outset)**: Automatically process packages, profiles, and scripts during boot, login, or on demand as the logging-in user or with administrator privileges.
+- **[SwiftDefaultApps (swda)](https://github.com/Lord-Kamina/SwiftDefaultApps)**: Command-line tool and (optional) preference pane for configuring the default application associations for basically any URI Scheme and/or filetype in macOS (ex. open .csv files with Excel instead of Numbers).

 ### Security